 - Failed Future Forecast: Occasionally, after a brand new comedian does their set, Johnny will say something like, "You'll be seeing them a lot".
 He wasn't always right; some of them faded into obscurity.

 - 15 Minutes of Fame: Carson's Tonight Show was famous for featuring both celebrities and non-celebrities who happened to have a unique quirk (like the woman who collected potato chips that looked like famous people) or who won a contest (like spelling bee champs).
-Aside from Letterman's Late Show, this practice didn't really carry over to many of the late night talk shows, with the hosts mostly sticking to celebrities promoting their latest movies/shows, as well as musicians and stand-up comics.
+Aside from Letterman's Late Show, this practice didn't really carry over to most other late night talk shows, with the hosts mostly sticking to celebrities promoting their latest movies/shows, as well as musicians and stand-up comics.note

 - Fun with Acronyms: In one Carnac sketch:Johnny: KKK, IRS, UCLA. (opens envelope) How do you spell "Kkkirsucla?"